AFSANATAHSIN/lab-task-1/README.md

-This repository is for all kinds university tasks regarding the course of Structured programing.
+This repository is for all kinds university tasks regarding the course of Structured programing

 This repoitory belongs to: